MachineLemonade/docs/v0.11/ssh-with-astronomer.md

 ---
-title: "Using a bastion host with SSH Operator"
+title: "SSH Guide"
-description: "Using a bastion host to access private host with the SSH Operator"
+description: "How to use a bastion host with SSH Operator."
 date: 2019-05-24T00:00:00.000Z
 slug: "ssh-with-astronomer"
 ---